Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Introduction

-To investigate the non-equilibrium properties in the transient time scale, we consider the physical quantities including the spin-spin correlation functions, the Kondo order parameter, and the Kondo energy density.
-From the analysis of the spin-spin correlation functions, we observe that the exponential decay rate does not change under the quenching process when the initial state is given by the over-screened state while it changes when the initial state is given by a high-temperature Fermi liquid state.
-Besides we find that every physical quantity we consider exhibits oscillatory properties with a universal frequency~\cite{Bayat} given by the energy cut-off of the conduction electron for the initial state being the over-screened Kondo state but not for the high-temperature Fermi liquid state.
-These oscillations can be interpreted as the quantum revival of the entangled state that describes the over-screened Kondo state~\cite{Michailidis}.
-The absence of oscillations in the high-temperature Fermi liquid state can be attributed to its de-phasing property.
-On top of the numerical analysis, we discuss the dependence of the equilibration on the final state of the system phenomenologically using the quantum Boltzmann equations.
+To investigate the non-equilibrium properties on the transient timescale, we examine various physical quantities including the spin-spin correlation functions, the Kondo order parameter, and the spectral functions.
+Analyzing the spin-spin correlation functions, we observe that the exponential decay rates of the spin-spin correlation function remain unchanged when the initial states are the over-screened Kondo states with larger post-quench coupling constant.
+However, when the initial states are high-temperature Fermi liquid states, the exponential decay rates become sensitive to the quench protocols.
+Furthermore, we discover that all physical quantities exhibit oscillatory properties with a universal frequency~\cite{Bayat}, which is determined by the energy cut-off of the conduction electrons, in the case of initial states being the over-screened Kondo states.
+These oscillations can be interpreted as the quantum revival of the entangled state that characterizes the over-screened Kondo state~\cite{Michailidis}.
+On the other hand, the absence of oscillations in the high-temperature Fermi liquid state can be attributed to its de-phasing property.
+The transient properties are summarized in Table~\ref{T1}.